 Take a private tour of the inside and outside of the Pennsylvania Military Museum by joining one of our educators for a look behind-the-curtain of how the museum operates and its history.
 Tour will include the gallery space, collections & holdings, historical vehicle building, and staff-only areas.
-Tour begins in the museum theatre.
+Tour begins in the Museum theater.
 Seating is limited - reservations required.
 The tour lasts two hours.
 Admission: $15.00, or $5.00 for museum members.
-E-mail email@example.com for reservations.

 76 years ago on December 7th, the U.S. Pacific Fleet at Hawaii was attacked by aircraft from the Imperial Japanese Navy.
 America was at war.
 The tribute is held beneath the guns of the battleship USS Pennsylvania, which was a witness to that attack.
 There will also be guided tours and light refreshments.